dbradf/dbradf.github.io/content/posts/2022-04-10-books-for-management.md

 ![Management Books](/images/manager_books.jpg)

-After being a manager for a few years, I've done well enough to have a few of the engineers I've managed because managers themselves.
+After being a manager for a few years, I've done well enough to have a few of the engineers I've managed become managers themselves.
 While I am moving back to an individual contributor role, I have spent a lot of time geeking out about management and it seems I have accumulated a good bit of knowledge.